 You’ve spent many hours planning your website.
 It’s filled with good keyword phrases and does a great job representing your business.
 Now your visitors arrive.
 You figure that your exceptional service and glowing testimonials will persuade them to choose your business.

-But your content-rich site may be missing one key ingredient: readability.
+But your website may be missing one key ingredient: readability.